allenai/natural-instructions/tasks/README.md

 `task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage | Answer Generation
 `task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
 `task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
-`task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
-`task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
 `task391_causal_relationship` |  Given two sentences, decide whether the second sentence can be the result of the first one | Classification
 `task392_inverse_causal_relationship` |  Given two sentences, decide whether the first sentence can be the result of the second one | Classification
 `task393_plausible_result_generation` | Given a sentence, write another sentence that is a likely result of it | Text Generation